 In-document search - In-document search allows you to search the contents of a document for specific keywords that can immediately let you know whether it contains relevant information.

-AI image recognition - Brandfolder’s built-in AI allows automatically tags assets as they come in, making it easy to search for images with a certain set of criteria quick and easy.
+AI image recognition - Brandfolder’s built-in AI automatically tags assets as they come in, making it easy to search for images with a certain set of criteria quick and easy.

 Thumbnailing - Thumbnails are automatically generated and added to assets upon upload, allowing users to search their asset library by transforming it into a visual grid they can quickly scan to find what they’re looking for.
 Edit & Convert